Book of Baruch: Canonicity

-In the Greek East, Athanasius (367 AD), Cyril of Jerusalem (c.
-350 AD), and Epiphanius of Salamis (c.
-385 AD) listed the Book of Baruch as canonical.
-Athanasius states "Jeremiah with Baruch, Lamentations, and the epistle"; the other Fathers offer similar formulations.
+In the Greek East, Cyril of Jerusalem (c.
+AD 350), Athanasius (367), and Epiphanius of Salamis (c.
+385) listed the Book of Baruch as canonical.
+Athanasius credits "Jeremiah with Baruch, Lamentations, and the Epistle" with canonicity; the other Fathers offer similar formulations.

 Baruch is mentioned by the Synod of Laodicea (c.
-364); where a list of canonical books is variously appended to canon 59, in which Jeremiah, and Baruch, the Lamentations, and the Epistle are stated as canonical.
-This list is found in compendiums of the decrees of Laodicea circulating in the Ethiopic church, and in all later Greek compendiums; but is absent from counterpart compendiums of Laodicea circulating in the Latin, Coptic and Syriac churches; as too from some earlier Greek compendiums.
+AD 364); appended to Canon 59 is a list of canonical books, in which Jeremiah, and Baruch, the Lamentations, and the Epistle are stated as canonical.
+This list is found in compendiums of the decrees of Laodicea circulating in the Ethiopic church, and in all later Greek compendiums; but is absent from counterpart compendiums of Laodicea circulating in the Latin, Coptic and Syriac churches, as too from some earlier Greek compendiums.
 In the decrees of the Council of Florence (1442) and the Council of Trent (1546), "Jeremias with Baruch" is stated as canonical.

-Pope Innocent I (405 AD), the Council of Rome (382 AD), the Synod of Hippo (in 393), followed by the Council of Carthage (397) and the Council of Carthage (419) mention Jeremiah as a canonical book without mentioning Baruch, but it is commonly accepted that the absence of specific mention of Baruch in canon lists circulating in the West cannot be interpreted as an assertion that the Book of Baruch was non-canonical only that it is being assumed within Jeremiah.
-Most of the Church Fathers considered Jeremiah as a single book, along with Baruch, Lamentations and the Epistle.
+The Council of Rome (AD 382), the Synod of Hippo (393), and Pope Innocent I (405), followed by the Council of Carthage (397) and the Council of Carthage (419), all mention Jeremiah as a canonical book without mentioning Baruch; however, it is commonly accepted that the absence of specific mention of Baruch, in canon-lists then circulating in the West, cannot be interpreted as intended to assert that the Book of Baruch was non-canonical—only that it was being subsumed within Jeremiah.
+Most of the Church Fathers considered Jeremiah, along with Baruch, Lamentations, and the Epistle, to be a single book.

 Augustine of Hippo (c.
-397 AD) in his work The City of God 18:33 he discusses the text of Baruch 3: 36–38, noting that this is variously cited to Baruch and to Jeremiah; his preference being for the latter.
-Jerome did not consider the Book of Baruch as a canonical book, but he included it in his Vulgate.
+AD 397), in his The City of God 18:33, discusses the text of Baruch 3: 36–38, noting that this is variously cited to Baruch and to Jeremiah; his preference was for the latter attribution.
+Jerome did not consider the Book of Baruch to be a canonical book, but he included it in his Vulgate.